+MassDOT addresses stormwater runoff from its roadways draining to impaired water bodies as part of compliance with the NPDES Phase II Small MS4 General Permit.
 Starting in June 2010, MassDOT committed to assess all impaired water body segments that receive (or potentially receive) stormwater runoff from MassDOT roadways located in urban areas within five years.
 "Impaired" water body segments are those listed as Category 4a or 5 in MassDEP's Integrated List of Waters (referred to as the 303(d) list).
-MassDOT plans to complete assessment of all the identified impaired waters by June 2015.
-The program initially included approximately 684 impaired waters, which include all 303(d) waters whose sub-basins contain some portion of MassDOT's urbanized area roadways.
-To date, MassDOT has assessed 561 water bodies, 82 assessments have moved into design, 11 sites are under construction and 16 are completed.
-By identifying 303(d) waters that lie within 500 feet of at least one stormwater outfall from an urbanized roadway, MassDOT prioritized assessment by the total number of outfalls within this 500-feet area.
+MassDOT completed assessments of the 684 impaired water bodies identified including all 303(d) waters whose sub-basins contain some portion of MassDOT's urbanized area roadways.
+MassDOT expanded the water bodies list to encompass additional urban areas identified in the 2010 census, impaired waters listed on the 2012 final 303(d) list, and MassDOT property acquired (e.g., Mass Turnpike) since the enforcement as part of their good-faith commitment to improve stormwater runoff quality from their highways.
+In total, MassDOT assessed 826 waterbodies in five years, and continues to evolve the IWP as it moves towards a watershed-based approach for achieving water quality goals, Phase 2 of the IWP.
+To date, MassDOT has constructed 966 various treatment SCMs, addressing 103 waterbodies, and providing more than 626 acres of effective impervious cover reduction.